DaqOpen/daqopen-docs/docs/tutorials/getting-started-with-due.md

 ## Your First Data Acquisition

 1. **Connect the Arduino Due:**

     Use the native USB port on the Arduino Due (located next to the reset button) to connect it to your PC.

 2. **Set Up Your Development Environment:**

-    Open your preferred IDE, activate the virtual environment (or open the project folder), and create a new Python file.
+    Open your preferred Python IDE, activate the virtual environment (or open the project folder), and create a new Python file.

 3. **Run Your First Acquisition:**